OfficerClucks/StatsNotes2523/Chapter 2 Notes.md

 • Describes the probabilities associated with intervals of values of a continuous random variable.
 Common examples include the normal (Gaussian) and exponential distributions.

+Probability Mass Function (PMF):

+• For discrete random variables, the PMF gives the probability of each possible value.

+Probability Density Function (PDF):

+• For continuous random variables, the PDF specifies the density of probabilities over intervals of values.

+Cumulative Distribution Function (CDF):

+• Provides the probability that a random variable is less than or equal to a certain value.

+Expected Value and Variance:

+• Measures of central tendency and variability for random variables, representing the mean and spread of the distribution, respectively.